sdslabs/quark/README.md

 This is a Laravel package that provides a code application for building platforms to host competitions.

+## Documentation

+The entire documentation is available at: quark.sdslabs.co

 ## Setup

 - Create and setup a new Laravel app